Macao Polytechnic University: Ranking

-The university is ranked 901-950th in the 2026 QS World University Rankings.
+The university is ranked 901–950th band in the 2026 QS World University Rankings.
 The university is also ranked 402th in the 2026 QS Asian University Rankings.

-The university is ranked 301-400th globally in the 2025 Times Higher Education (THE) World University Impact Rankings.
+The university is ranked 301–400th band globally in the 2025 Times Higher Education (THE) World University Impact Rankings.

+The university is ranked in the 301–350 band for Linguistics and in the 451–500 band for Computer Science and Information Systems in the QS World University Rankings by Subject 2026.

 International recognition

 Accreditation

 On 13 February 2014, the university achieved the rating of "confidence", as a judgement of its Institutional Review conducted by the Quality Assurance Agency for Higher Education (QAA), UK.
 The judgement is equivalent to an excellent level, as awarded similarly to University of Oxford, Queen Mary University of London, etc.

 On 29 July 2022, the university was accredited for International Quality Review (IQR) and Institutional Accreditation (IA) by QAA, met ten standards of the European Higher Education Area (ESG), including two good practices (student research and innovation as well as its comprehensive talent cultivation model) were recognised.

 Programme reviews and professional recognition

 Most of the programmes offered by the university have gained international recognition from various review and accreditation agencies/institutions: